 3. Disable Camera Access Through Privacy Settings

-Another way to disable the camera on Windows 11 is to prevent apps from using it.
-You can go through the privacy settings on Windows and disable camera access for apps.
+Another way to disable the camera is to go through the privacy settings on Windows and disable camera access for apps.
 This method is useful if you only want to disable the camera for a few apps rather than the entire system.
 Here’s what you need to do.

 Step 1: Right-click on the Start icon and select Settings from the menu.
 Alternatively, you can press the Windows key + I to quickly launch the Settings app.